OdarteiL/tumirails_frontend_p/docs/product/user-stories.md

 ### Project Management
 - As a customer, I want to initiate a solar project so I can get my system installed
 - As a customer, I want to track project progress so I know when installation will be complete
-- As a customer, I want to view project costs so I can budget accordingly
+- As a customer, I want to view project costs so I can budget accordingly (ADR later)

 ### Payment
 - As a customer, I want to choose payment plans so I can pay in installments